dctdct/WPF-ResMerger/README.md

 Feedback
 ----------
-Thats really it!
 So hopefully you like it and share your impressions with us!
 Adré Lanninger & David C. Thömmes

 License
 ----------